MetPX/wmo_mesh/README.rst

 ~~~~~~~~~~~~~~~~~~~

 Mosquitto by default comes set for memory-constrained devices with lossy flows, where
-lost messares are quickly replaced, and queues simply use memory and are only to support a few
+lost messages are quickly replaced, and queues simply use memory and are only to support a few
 seconds (100 messages) of backlog.
 For the WMO mesh application, we want much more asynchrony
 in the message flows, and the systems in question have much more memory, so we need to increase
 the amount of queueing the broker does.